firefly-iii/docs/docs/docs/data-importer/how-to-use/index.md

 The data importer introduces a flow that you must go through that results in a data import.

 - **[Select a data source](select-data-source.md)**
-  Learn how to import CSV or camt.053 files, or how to import from Spectre or Nordigen
+  Learn how to import CSV or camt.053 files, or how to import from Spectre or GoCardless
 - **[Configure the import](configure-import.md)**
   Learn how to configure the import process, so it runs smoothly
 - **[Fine-tune CSV and camt.053 imports](fine-tune-import.md)**